 First-time borrowers are required to complete Direct Loan Entrance Counseling prior to receiving the first disbursement of a Federal Direct Loan.
 Federal Direct Loan Entrance Counseling is completed online at StudentAid.gov and will help you understand your rights and obligations as a student loan borrower.
 Loan counseling is mandatory and must be completed before you can receive loan funds.

-Federal regulations also require that you complete exit counseling to help you to understand the responsibilities and repayment obligations for your student loans.
-Exit counseling is completed online at https://studentloans.gov/myDirectLoan/counselingInstructions.action.
+Federal regulations also require that you complete exit counseling to help you manage your loans after graduation and to understand the responsibilities and repayment obligations for your student loans.
+You are required to complete exit counseling after graduating, leaving school or dropping below half-time enrollment.
+Exit counseling is completed online at StudentAid.gov.
 To assist you, the U.S. Department of Education has compiled the Exit Counseling Guide for Federal Student Loan Borrowers.

 The federal government limits the total and annual amount of Federal Direct Loans that you can borrow.
 Learn more.

-Default is a legal term for a borrower’s failure to repay a loan according to the terms agreed to when he or she signed a promissory note.
+Default is a legal term for a borrower’s failure to repay a loan according to the terms agreed to when he or she signed the promissory note.
 For the Federal Direct Student Loan Program, default occurs when a borrower fails to make a payment for 270 days under the normal monthly repayment plan.

 The consequences of default are severe.
 The lender or agency that holds the student loan and the state and federal government will normally take legal action to recover the money the student owes.
 Other consequences include but are not limited to:

 Do you have questions about financial aid?
-If you haven’t yet applied to Walden, please contact an enrollment advisor at 1-866-492-5336 in the United States.
+If you haven’t yet applied to Walden, please contact an enrollment specialist at 855-646-5286 in the United States.
 If you are a current student, please contact a financial aid advisor at [email protected] or call 1-800-WALDENU (1-800-925-3368).